Student OpEd Contest

 Learn

-This is the second annual scholarship contest run by Aii.
+This is the third annual scholarship contest run by Aii.
 Education has always been integral to what we do, and we believe this is an outgrowth of that vision.
 We challenge students to read and engage with our dynamic research and reports to arrive at their own original arguments.
 Not only will they learn in the process, but they will advance the learning process by showcasing their ideas for others.

 Compete